 The Company's business can be materially and adversely affected by publicity resulting from illness, injury, cleanliness, poor food quality or safety or any other health concerns or operating issues relating to a single restaurant or a limited number of restaurants.
 Such publicity or concerns could reduce guest traffic at one or more restaurants, reducing gross revenues of the restaurant.
 The Company has a number of procedures in place for managing food safety and quality.
 Nevertheless, the risk of food borne illness or contamination cannot be completely eliminated.
-Any outbreak of such illness or contamination at a restaurant or within the food service industry more generally (even if it does not affect any of the restaurants in the Cara network), or the perception of such an outbreak, could have a material adverse effect on the financial condition and results of operations of the Company.
+The risk of illnesses associated with our food might also increase in connection with the expansion of our catering business following the acquisitions of The Pickle Barrel and M&O. Any outbreak of such illness or contamination at a restaurant or within the food service industry more generally (even if it does not affect any of the restaurants in the Recipe network), or the perception of such an outbreak, could have a material adverse effect on the financial condition and results of operations of the Company.